List of members of the House of Representatives of the Netherlands, 1967–1971

 Between 23 February 1967 and 10 May 1971, 187 individuals served as representatives in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
 150 representatives were elected in the 15 February 1967 general election and installed at the start of the term; 37 representatives were appointed as replacements when elected representatives resigned or died.

-During the 1967 Dutch cabinet formation the De Jong cabinet formed, consisting of Catholic People's Party (KVP, 42 seats), People's Party for Freedom and Democracy (VVD, 17 seats), Anti-Revolutionary Party (ARP, 15 seats) and Christian Historical Union (CHU, 12 seats).
-The opposition consisted of Labour Party (PvdA, 37 seats), Democrats 66 (D'66, 7 seats), Farmers' Party (7 seat), Reformed Political Party (SGP, 3 seats), Pacifist Socialist Party (PSP, 4 seats), Communist Party of the Netherlands (CPN, 5 seats), Reformed Political League (GPV, 1 seat).
+During the 1967 cabinet formation the De Jong cabinet was formed, consisting of Catholic People's Party (KVP, 42 seats), People's Party for Freedom and Democracy (VVD, 17 seats), Anti-Revolutionary Party (ARP, 15 seats) and Christian Historical Union (CHU, 12 seats).
+The opposition consisted of Labour Party (PvdA, 37 seats), Democrats 66 (D'66, 7 seats), Farmers' Party (BP, 7 seats), Communist Party of the Netherlands (CPN, 5 seats), Pacifist Socialist Party (PSP, 4 seats), Reformed Political Party (SGP, 3 seats) and Reformed Political League (GPV, 1 seat).

-During the term, three members switched their parliamentary group affiliation, changing the party composition of the House of Representatives (resignations generally do not affect the balance of power, as replacements are appointed from the party list).
-Jacques Aarden, Paul Janssen and Annie Kessel left the KVP and formed the Group Aarden on 27 February 1968.
-Johan Brake, Evert Harmsen, Hubert Kronenburg and Wouter Harselaar left the Farmer's Party in June 1968 to form the Group-Harmsen, which Kronenburg left in November 1968 to continue as independent.
+During the term, several members switched their parliamentary group affiliation, changing the party composition of the House of Representatives.
+(Note: Resignations generally do not affect the balance of power, as replacements are appointed from the party list) Jacques Aarden, Paul Janssen and Annie Kessel left the KVP and formed the Group Aarden on 27 February 1968.
+Johan Brake, Evert Harmsen, Hubert Kronenburg and Wouter van Harselaar left the Farmer's Party in June 1968 to form the Group-Harmsen, which Kronenburg left in November 1968 to continue as independent.
 Frans Goedhart and Wybrand Schuitemaker left the PvdA to form the Group-Goedhart, and were joined in July 1970 by Phia van Veenendaal-van Meggelen.
 And finally, Nico Verlaan was removed from the Farmer's Party in March 1971 and continued as an independent.